Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Results

-A larger experimental problem consists of optimizing two diffusivity and two rate parameters of a spatial Brusselator Partial Differential Equation (PDE) \cite{maddox2021bayesian}.
-To model a control problem of a dynamical system, the objective is set to minimize the weighted variance of the PDE solution.
-The Brusselator PDE is solved on a $64\times 64$ grid, producing output solutions of size $2\times 64\times 64$.
-The input dimension for this example is $d=4$.
-The search domain is taken as chosen in \cite{maddox2021bayesian}.
+The weighted variance of the PDE (\ref{equ:brusselator})'s solution, as defined in \cite{maddox2021bayesian}, is taken as objective function to be minimized in order to guarantee a fair comparison between the different BO approaches.
+The Brusselator PDE (\ref{equ:brusselator}) is solved on a $64\times 64$ grid, producing output solutions of size $2\times 64\times 64$.
+The input dimension for this example is $d_x=4$.
+The search domain is taken as chosen in \cite{maddox2021bayesian} such that $a\in[0.1,5]$, $b\in[0.1,5]$, $D_0\in[0.01,5]$ and $D_1\in[0.01,5]$.
 The initial training dataset has a total of only $5$ points.
-For the RPN-BO methods, RPNs learn the vectorial output of dimension $s=8192$ corresponding to the $2$-dimensional solution to the spatial Brusselator PDE discretized over the $64\times 64$ grid.
-Then the weighted variance is evaluated based on these inferred solution values.
+For the RPN-BO methods, RPNs learn the vectorial output of dimension $d_y=8192$ corresponding to the $2$-dimensional solution to the spatial Brusselator PDE (\ref{equ:brusselator}) discretized over the $64\times 64$ grid.
+Then the objective function defined as the weighted variance of this solution is evaluated based on these inferred solution values.